 Intensive Foreign Language Instruction Program (IFLIP) is a unique learning opportunity offered during the summer and winter breaks.

-Open to members of the University community and to the general public.Classes meet Monday through Friday, 3 hours a day, for two weeks, except holidays.
+Open to members of the University community and to the general public.Classes meet Monday through Friday, two hours a day, for three weeks, except holidays.
 Taught by advanced graduate students or faculty.
 Courses focus on conversational skills, travel preparation and language survival skills.
 There is minimal homework, no attendance policy, and no academic credit.

 Note: payment must be made at time of registration.

 For more information, contact email@example.com

 Registration fee will be refunded in full if course is cancelled.
 A $25 late cancellation fee will be deducted if cancelled after May 1, 2018.
 There will be no refunds after first day of class

 "I have taken IFLIP classes in Advanced French, Beginning and Intermediate Spanish, and Beginning Italian, and had a very enjoyable experience every time.
 The teachers create such a good environment for both individual learning and comraderie among those sharing the struggle to learn a new language or deepening their understanding of a beloved familiar one.
 IFLIP is a wonderful service of the language departments at the U of I, enriching in every way.
 Our community is very lucky to have it.
 J'aime IFLIP.
 Me encanta IFLIP.
 Mi piace IFLIP." - Fran B.

 "IFLIP is a great program.
 I took the Elementary Spanish class in January and went to Spain in April.
 I couldn't have prepared better for the trip.
 I could ask when the 'C4' bus would arrive and then understand what time they told me.
 Unless you know the language, IFLIP should be a primer to every trip!" - Tony W.